Tachikawa Ki-70

-The Tachikawa Ki-70 Clara was a high speed, photo reconnaissance aircraft that was tested for the Japanese Air Force in prototype form but never entered production.
+The Tachikawa Ki-70 Clara was a high speed, photo reconnaissance aircraft that was tested for the Imperial Japanese Army Air Service in prototype form but never entered production.
 The Ki-70 was the intended successor to the Mitsubishi Ki-46 but was difficult to handle and was slower than the Mitsubishi Ki-46.
 The Ki-70 was first flown in 1943 but was found unsatisfactory and the program was terminated.
 Three aircraft were built.

 Description

-Using the familiar layout of aircraft,such as the Mitsubishi G3M bomber and its planned predecessor the Mitsubishi Ki-46, the Ki-70 had a twin tail and narrow fuselage, an extensively glazed nose, and second cockpit facing aft for the gunner.
+Using the familiar layout of aircraft, such as the Mitsubishi G3M bomber and its planned predecessor the Mitsubishi Ki-46, the Ki-70 had a twin tail and narrow fuselage, an extensively glazed nose, and second cockpit facing aft for the gunner.

 History

 In later years, the Ki-70 was used to disprove supposed photographic evidence concerning Amelia Earhart's supposed capture by the Japanese before World War II.